 Incentive heavy compensation plans

-If your reps are on 50%+ incentive payout, you can’t make them wait till the end of quarter to collect their paycheck.
-They need to be paid an amount but 50% of a quarter’s salary is a bit much to pay at one.
+If your reps are on a 50%+ incentive payout, you can’t make them wait till the end of quarter to collect their paycheck.
+They need to be paid an amount but 50% of a quarter’s salary is a bit much to pay at once.
 So, you give them an advance against their commissions.
 This is usually kept to a portion of their 100% incentive payout.
 (30% to 60%)

 Longer sales cycles